rnpy/ShimmerLayout/README.md

 ```

 For the most common use (in `RecyclerView`), it is recommended to define the group in the adapter, and pass it to all ViewHolders (see demo app).

-Multiple layouts using the same `ShimmerGroup` must use the same animation duration and `TimeInterpolator`.

 ### TimeInterpolator